From Static Designs to Dynamic Experiences

 Live Demo: Intent to UI

-Here is an example of how a user intent is converted into a generated UI:
+Here is how a user intent turns into a generated UI:

 Flow: From user request to generated UI